AdobeDocs/certification.en/help/certifications/aa/aa-e-developer.md

 * The field of digital marketing
 * Minimal knowledge of backend development environments including PC, Mac, Android/iOS operating systems (basic operations, not development)

+>[!NOTE]
+>
+>Your certification will be valid for two years from when you pass.
+We recommend taking the newer version when possible, because it covers newer product capabilities.

+>[!BEGINTABS]

+>[!TAB Get ready]

 **Intended audience:**

 * Implementation Specialists/Engineers